GravityKit/GravityView/readme.txt

 = 1.6.2 =
 * Fixed: Properly reset `$post` after Live Post Data is displayed
 * Tweak: Display spinning cursor while waiting for View configurations to load
+* Tweak: Updated GravityView Form Editor buttons to be 1.9 compatible

 = 1.6.1 on February 17 =
 * Added: Allow Recent Entries to have an Embed Page ID